-Mailman saves a man’s life during his delivery route
+Mailman saves man’s life during his delivery route

-Chris Peterson, a North Carolina mail carrier, wanted to be home with his family the night before Christmas but was running late on his route.
+Chris Petersen, a North Carolina mail carrier, wanted to be home with his family the night before Christmas but was running late on his route.
 His timing, however, became a Christmas miracle.

 Petersen was on his regular route in Cary, a town about 10 miles west of Raleigh, when he helped save someone’s life.